-Only the candidate, Practical Examiner, and Chief Examiner are allowed in the testing area.
+Only the candidate and Practical Examiner are allowed in the testing area.

 - All hand and voice signals must be given in accordance with OSHA 1926 Subpart CC.
-Where OSHA 1926 Subpart CC does not address a particular signal, ASME B30.5 and ASME B30.3 signals are used (for example, one-handed telescoping boom signals).
+Where OSHA 1926 Subpart CC does not address a particular signal, ASME B30.5 and ASME B30.3 signals will be used (for example, one-handed telescoping boom signals).

 - Make sure to give only one signal at a time (unless giving a “move slowly” command).

-- All signals must be given in a clear and precise manner.
+- Give all signals in a clear and precise manner.

-- FOLLOW THE INSTRUCTIONS!
-If there are any questions ask the examiner before beginning each scenario.
+- Follow the instructions!
+If you have any questions, ask the Examiner before beginning each scenario.